 Man arrested over death of 20-year-old footballer at ‘car meet’

-Police were called to reports of a collision between a car and a pedestrian on Kingsland Grange, Woolston.
+Sam Harding, 20, played for a number of non-league clubs, including Ashton Athletic and FC United of Manchester

-A man has been arrested after a 20-year-old footballer died following a collision with a vehicle at a “car meet”.
+A man has been arrested after a former England schoolboy footballer died aged 20 following a collision with a vehicle at a “car meet”.

-The incident took place in an industrial area in Warrington, Cheshire, on Sunday night.
+Sam Harding, a central midfielder from Stockport, was taken to hospital following the incident in Warrington, Cheshire, on Sunday night, but later died.

-Police were called to reports of a collision between a car and a pedestrian on Kingsland Grange, Woolston, at about 9.40pm.

 He had been driving the vehicle involved, a black Audi S3, and was uninjured.